Skip to content

 Compression Options

-Output format: Source keeps original format; WebP/JPEG/AVIF exports to specified format
+Output format: Source keeps the current source format when possible; WebP/JPEG/AVIF exports to the selected target format.

-Max edge: Pixels; empty or 0 means no limit; scales down proportionally, no stretching
+Max edge: Pixels; empty or 0 means no limit.
+It scales down proportionally, does not crop or stretch, and does not upscale smaller images.

 Usage Advice